Collège de droit in France: Since 2012: Parcours d’excellence en droit of Paris Descartes University

 Created by Paris Descartes University in 2012, two-year degree but only from the second year onwards.

 Since 2016: Parcours d’excellence en droit of Rennes I University

 Created by University of Rennes 1 in 2016, three-year degree.

 Since 2017: Collège de Droit de la Sorbonne

 Created by University of Paris 1 Pantheon-Sorbonne in 2017, three-year degree, delivers the interuniversitaire "Collège de Droit de la Sorbonne" in addition to the law undergraduate's degree.

-With this diploma, Paris 1 aims to focus on excellence and on a multidisciplinary approach to law, with philosophy, history, international law, sociology, finance or economy teaching, and to train lawyers able to go beyond a pure legal perspective, while deepening the learning of law.
+With this diploma, Paris 1 aims to focus on a multidisciplinary approach to law, with philosophy, history, international law, sociology, finance or economy teaching, and to train lawyers able to go beyond a pure legal perspective, while deepening the learning of law.

 Applicants wishing to join the diploma in first year are selected following a process based on the excellence of their academic records and an oral exam.
 Paris 1 claims to want "brilliant students with a high level of general knowledge and a solid capacity for work".